ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 A distributed monolith is a system deployed as multiple services that are not designed with sufficient independence or isolation and thus are not independently deployable.
 To be clear, this is the worst of both worlds.
 Rather than enabling a developer to go to any service and to work on it in isolation, not thinking about any other service, this setup requires that developer to reason about how that service affects other services.
 Not only that, but they have to then make changes potentially in multiple services and coordinate deployments in a particular order between services to ensure compatibility during releases. is development and deployment complexity negates the key benefits of a microservice system.

-If you notice your team falling into these patterns or complaining about coordinating releases between services, this should be a red flag for you to look closer and consider paying down some tech debt to get back to independently deployable services. at tech debt is usually located in your contracts, the design of your APIs, and how data is handled in your system.
+If you notice your team falling into these patterns or complaining about coordinating releases between services, this should be a red flag for you to look closer and consider paying down some tech debt to get back to independently deployable services.
+That tech debt is usually located in your contracts, the design of your APIs, and how data is handled in your system.

 **WRITING READABLE, GOOD CODE![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.094.png)**